All insights

 • How value is delivered, sustained, or scaled

-If “Who” is the audience and “What” is the story, then “Why” is the reason the story needs to be told.
-It provides:
+If Who is the audience and What is the story, the Why is the reason the story needs to be told.
+It gives you:

 • Context for prioritisation